Zeyu-Li/grapher_public/README.md

 clone a defined template and clone it to another folder

-This project extracts data from a set of Google Sheets worksheets and graphs the result
+This project extracts data from a set of Google Sheets worksheets and graphs the result using Google Drive API and gspread and matplotlib

-## Show have when finished
+## Show have in dir when finished

  * credentials.json - credentials to access Google's API
  * sheets.json - Google sheets credentials